The Secret Trick for Scoring Deals at Popular Chain Restaurants

 Order a 20-piece McNuggets

 If you don't know what to order at McDonald's, you really can't go wrong with McNuggets.
 McNuggets are perfect for the chicken lovers out there and for those who like dipping sauces.
 If you're looking to get a bang for your buck, order a 20-piece McNugget instead of a 10-piece.
-A 10-piece meal costs $5.19, whereas a 20-piece meal costs $6.99.
+A 10-piece McNuggets order costs $5.19, whereas a 20-piece order costs $6.99.
 That's double the number of nuggets for less than two dollars.